pgreen135/dune_foils_simulation_librarymethod/README.md

 2. All of the main functionailty used to generate the .root files is found in "libraryanalyze_light_histo.cc".
 This is well commented and I would advise going through it slowly to understand how the trees are created/filled.

 3. timingparam.h and timingparam.cc contain the functions which determine the timing of the photons with the updated timing parameterisations + discretisation for efficiency.
-Visible light timings currently incomplete.
+Visible light timings preliminary.

 4. utility_functions.cc contains the energy spectrum functions + the only timing parameterisation functions which are commented out.